aws-samples/aws-serverless-cicd-workshop/workshop/content/buildpipe/pipeline/_index.en.md

 +++
-title = "Creating the pipeline" date = 2019-11-01T15:26:09-07:00
-weight = 20
+title = "How to build a pipeline" date = 2019-11-01T15:26:09-07:00 weight = 20
 +++